 The problem of too many redundant meetings isn’t anything new.
 It is a trap many teams fall into, even in the office.
-It’s the trap of copious no-agenda, purpose-less meetings – and lots of them.
+It’s the trap of copious no-agenda, purposeless meetings – and lots of them.
 But did you know that we’re actually having more meetings since going remote?
 According to a recent paper from the National Bureau of Economic Research, the average meeting count has gone from 5.9 meetings to 6.9.
 Yikes.

 Being remote, however, is helping us master meetings in a new way.
-There are many new best-practices being written about every day.
+There are many new best practices being written about every day.
 That’s great — but we’re here to dive into the dark side.
 Let’s look at terrible meeting trends and how we can fight back.

-Read on to learn about virtual meeting worst-practices and tips to combat them.
+Read on to learn about virtual meeting worst practices and tips to combat them.

 Yes, there’s a global pandemic going on right now, but there’s also a plague of online meetings with no actual agenda or purpose.
 It’s understandable: many of us are new to this whole thing, missing in-person interactions so we just compulsively schedule “time” with our teammates to have discussions.

-There’s often no clarity for the group on why we’re meeting — and often, the meeting could have just been an email (or other form of written communication).
+There’s often no clarity for the group on why we’re meeting — and often, the meeting could have just been an email (or another form of written communication).
 As these kinds of meetings pile up, folks start to get fatigued and irritated.

 As a company that has always been globally distributed, we’re no strangers to the purposeless meeting at Miro.
 Heck, it even happens when you’re in the office.
 The struggle is real – and even after you feel like you’ve annihilated it, it can creep up on you again as things get busier.